-Tech North caught up with Team Cooper’s Tim Cooper and Cari Kirby at the Visual Media Conference 2017.
+Tech North caught up with Team Cooper’s Tim Cooper and Cari Kirby at the Visual Media Conference, a free to attend one-day event organised by CDi a specialist interest group of the BPIF.
 Kirby is one of Tech North’s Northern Voices – check out her bio here.

 Flash gaming sent office workers’ procrastination levels through the roof in the late 2000s.
 Responsible for some of those lost hours, Sheffield-based Team Cooper has been developing bespoke browser-based games for brands since 2006.